AnerghaKM/ML-DL-NLP/Data Preprocessing/readme.md

    # Steps in Model Creation

-    **Exploratory Data Analysis (EDA)** is used to analyze the datasets and by this, we summarize their main importance.
+    1-Exploratory Data Analysis (EDA) is used to analyze the raw data

-    Feature Engineering is the process of extract features from raw data with some domain knowledge.
+    2-Feature Engineering is the process of extracting features from raw data.

-    **Feature** Selection where we select those features that will give a high impact on the model.
+    3-Feature Selection where we select those features that will give a high impact on the model.

-    Model creation in this we create a machine learning model using suitable algorithms.
+    4-Model creation in this we create a machine learning model using suitable algorithms.

-    Deployment where we deploy our ML model on the web.
+    5-Deployment where we deploy our ML model.

+    First 3 steps comprises of the Data preprocessing task.Last 2 steps focus on Model Training and deployment.